-Release Modification 12.1(8a)EW Support for this command was introduced on the Catalyst 4500 series switch

-When you define the domain-name, the domain name is case sensitive and can be from 1 to 32 characters.
+Syntax Description domain-name domain-name Name of the domain.
+Defaults This command h nas no default settings.
+Command Modes VLAN configura ation mode Command History Release Modification 12.1(8a)EW Support for this command was introduced on the Catalyst 4500 series switch Usage Guidelines When you define the domain-name , the domain name is case sensitive and can be from 1 to 32 characters.
 You must set a domain name before you can transmit any VTP advertisements.

-Even if you do not set a domain name, the device will leave the no-management-domain state upon receiving the first VTP summary packet on any port that is currently trunking.

-If the device receives its domain from a summary packet, it resets its configuration revision number to zero.
-Once the device leaves the no-management-domain state, it can never be configured to reenter the number except by cleaning NVRAM and reloading.

-This example shows how to set the devices administrative domain:
+Even if you do not set a domain name, the device will leave the no-management-domain state upon receiving the first VTP summary packet on any port that is currently trunking. zero.
+Once the d eives its domain from a summary packet, it resets its configuration revision number to evice leaves the no-management-domain state, it can never be configured to reenter the by cleaning NVRAM and reloading.
+Examples This example shows how to set the devices administrative domain: Switch(vlan-config) # vtp domain DomainChandon Switch(vlan-config) # Related Commands Command Description show vtp Displays VTP statistics and domain information. vtp (global con mode) figuration Configures the name of a VTP configuration storage file.

-'''

-Switch(vlan-config)# vtp domain DomainChandon

-Switch(vlan-config)#

-'''

-Command Description show vtp Displays VTP statistics and domain information. vtp (global configuration mode) Configures the name of a VTP configuration storage file.